What do the hearing test results categories mean?

 Standards are relative - they change

 One important principle is that categories of audiometry result are relative and move, they are not fixed.
-What I mean by this is that when assessing someone's result the comparison is made against the expected standard of hearing for their age, not against a fixed point.
+What we mean by this is that when assessing someone's result the comparison is made against the expected standard of hearing for their age and gender, not against a fixed point.
 This is because hearing naturally deteriorates with age so there is no point comparing a bloke in his mid 40s to the ideal hearing standard of a woman in her early 20s.
 So, when calculating a category of result, the person's age and gender are both taken into account, and if there is a history of previous hearing tests available as well then that is also used for comparison.

 Categories of hearing test result for workplace audiometry